-"I think when you're growing up in your teens, you don't want to say you dad's a chimney sweep.
+"I think when you're growing up in your teens, you don't want to say your dad's a chimney sweep.
 But when you start going to work, and people say 'what do you do?' you say 'guess'.
 And they never guess what you do.
 And when you say 'chimney sweep', they're like 'I didn't know that existed!'".

 Ricky White always wanted to be a sweep.
 There's more than a hint of this in the picture he drew, aged 11, of his father — proudly titled "My dad".
 "You really only become a chimney sweep because it's in the family," says Ricky.

 "It's not like you go to the career office, and come out a sweep," chips in Tony White, Ricky's older brother.
 The two are sat with their dad, David, in his surprisingly immaculate living room in Swanley (only later do we clock the black soot smudges around the door frames).
-All three work for Whites Chimney Specialists, between them, covering much of south east London, Kent and parts of Surrey.
+All three work for Whites Chimney and Stoves, between them, covering much of south east London, Kent and parts of Surrey.
 Theirs may be a profession that peaked in Victorian London, but it lives on — and is now enjoying a semi-rebirth, as woodburners and fireplaces become de rigueur once more.

 Whites has been going since 1953, when David's dad Tom ("a cross between Tony Hancock and Harold Steptoe, a snob at heart, but a lovable one") accepted his true calling.
 "He had a good voice," says David, "always singing while he was working."